ynx0/graph-store-documentation/1_graph_store_overview.md

   <img src="images/image1.png"/>
 </p>

 Graph Store is mainly in charge of two things: data storage and retrieval, and schema validation.
 There are two related tools: Graph Push Hook, which provides permissioning support to Graph Store and acts as a proxy layer to Graph Store for outside ships to access, and Graph Pull Hook, which can be used to request Graph Store data from other ships.
-Importantly, Graph Store itself does not have a built in permissions system (or rather, is permissions-agnostic), and acts in a purely trusted manner, and assumes that all inputs are trusted This is why Graph Push Hook exists: to mediate untrusted requests from outside ships to your instance of Graph Store, rejecting invalid ones where a ship should not be able to modify the data.
+Importantly, Graph Store itself does not have a built-in permissions system (or rather, is permissions-agnostic), and acts in a purely trusted manner, and assumes that all inputs are trusted This is why Graph Push Hook exists: to mediate untrusted requests from outside ships to your instance of Graph Store, rejecting invalid ones where a ship should not be able to modify the data.

 ## Data Structures
 ### Posts